TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'Fish have escaped back to the lake.' item '*GOLDEN FISH*(index:8)' is moved to room 10
+Print message 'Fish have escaped back to the lake\.' item '*GOLDEN FISH*(index:8)' is moved to room 10
 ```
 ### Action 1 - DIE BITES - Probability: 10